Templates

 Sample Language for a Syllabus

-Minimum technical skills are needed in this course.
-All work in this course must be completed and submitted online through Blackboard.
-Therefore, you must have consistent and reliable access to a computer and the Internet.
+This course requires a basic level of technical skills.
+All assignments and work must be completed and submitted online through Blackboard, so you must have consistent and reliable access to a computer and the internet.
 The minimum technical skills required include the ability to:

 Provide any necessary information about technology support from USC or third-party vendors.